MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 This solution requires several conditions:

 -  Background color is enabled and it is an available color in the CLUT.
 -  Application can only use foreground colors provided by the CLUT.
-The platform designer should give to the application developer the available list of colors the CLUT manages.
+The VEE Port designer should give to the application developer the available list of colors the CLUT manages.
 -  The CLUT must provide a set of blending ranges the application can use.
 Each range can have its own size (different number of colors between two colors).
 Each range is independent.
 For instance if the foreground color ``RED`` (``0xFFFF0000``) can be blended with two background colors ``WHITE`` (``0xFFFFFFFF``) and ``BLACK`` (``0xFF000000``), two ranges must be provided.
 Both the ranges have to contain the same index for the color ``RED``.
 -  Application can only use blending ranges provided by the CLUT.
 Otherwise the display driver is not able to find the range and the default color will be used to perform the blending.
 -  Rendering of dynamic images (images decoded at runtime) may be wrong because the ARGB colors may be out of CLUT range.